 Greg is a jazz, soul, funk, and R&B pianist, and he was a regular with SuperCollider, too.
 Greg has played piano all over Europe and drums in Africa.
 He is a member of the 9th & Lincoln Orchestra.
 Locally, he is called to play vibes for many combos in all the area jazz clubs.

 With all that going on, he has been teaching jazz and percussion for ten years at the Denver School of the Arts and is the piano professor at Red Rocks.
 At University of Colorado Denver, he teaches music production and drum sets.
 He teaches at Rocky Ridge Music Center and with CCJA as well.
 As much pleasure as he gets when performing, Greg says his greatest satisfaction comes from teaching young people.
 He just loves seeing them come alive and really connect with the music.

 Greg chooses to stay in Colorado for the richness of the music scene here, the teaching, and his pure love of Colorado.
 He has hiked the entire Colorado trail and feels so lucky to have been able to get his education and grow his career here.

 He recently recorded “Away From Home” with Gonzalo Teppa, who he considers one of the world’s greats and adds that he has learned so much from Gonzalo.
 This CD is getting lots of much deserved airplay on KUVO.
-They will be at Dazzle on January 22, and I strongly recommend you get there!
+Even with Covid restrictions, he can be seen streaming with Gonzalo and others.
+Watch for these!